zainabmelh/guide-articles/articles/Certificates/use-rgb-to-mix-color/index.md

 ---
-title: "Use RGB to Mix Color"
+title: Use Rgb To Mix Color
-parent: "certificates-guide"
 ---
 RGB value orange: `rgb(255, 165, 0)`